Abbas Sharafi

-Abbas Sharafi (عباس شرفی; born 29 January 2003) is an Iranian footballer who plays as a midfielder for Iranian club Nirooye Zamini in the Azadegan League.
+Abbas Sharafi (عباس شرفی; born 29 January 2003) is an Iranian footballer who plays as a midfielder for Iranian club Esteghlal Khuzestan in the Persian Gulf Pro League.

 Club career

 Early career

 Sharafi started his career as a youth player at Foolad and then transferred to Persepolis.
 In 2022, he signed for Iranian side Paykan.

 Gol Gohar

 He joined Gol Gohar in September 2022.
 He made his debut on 27 February 2024 in the 18th match of the 2023–24 Persian Gulf Pro League season against Nassaji Mazandaran while he substituted in for Ahmad Reza Zendehrouh.

 Esteghlal

 On 10 August 2024, Sharafi signed a 3-year contract with Esteghlal club.